 Battery Life and Connectivity

-It all comes down to this single question: “Should you buy Logitech G930 or not?”
+It all comes down to this single question: “Should you buy the Logitech G930 or not?”
 Well, if we compare this headset to its competitors, then the answer would be – YES!
 You should most definitely consider Logitech G930!

 If you need an affordable gaming headset that offers impressive specs, excellent built quality, and unparalleled overall performance – then Logitech G930 is the perfect choice for you.